Mark Birley: Career

 In 1963, Birley founded Annabel's at Berkeley Square in the Mayfair district in central London.
 The club was named for his wife, the former Lady Annabel Vane-Tempest-Stewart, and it was the first of its kind: a member-only nightclub that catered to an exclusive clientele, including the Prince of Wales.

 In 1972, Birley opened Mark's Club and continued to expand his portfolio in the restaurant, nightclub and hotel business.
 He became the owner of the Annabel's Group, which includes Mark Birley Holdings Limited.
-In 1979 Birley opened Harry's Bar on South Audley Street in Mayfair.
-It became noted for its Italian cuisine.
+In 1979 Birley opened Harry's Bar on South Audley Street in Mayfair, which became noted for its Italian cuisine.
 He launched a men's fragrance line, Mark Birley for Men, in 1996, in collaboration with the perfumers Frédéric Malle and Pierre Bourdon.
 Birley also designed the former family offices of Peter Palumbo, Baron Palumbo, in the City of London into a member's club, The Walbrook Club, which opened in 2000.

 In 1989 Birley established the Bath & Racquets Club on Brook's Mews.